Racism at work: how to stop discrimination in the workplace

 Examples of racism at work

-Under the Equality Act, there are four types of discrimination that constitute racism at work, and here is a quick summary:
+Under the Equality Act, a UK legal framework for protecting individual rights, there are four types of discrimination that constitute racism at work, and here is a quick summary:

 - Direct racial discrimination – If you are treated unfairly because of your race.
 This might mean being denied a promotion because “your type wouldn’t fit in”, or not being allowed to visit a client because “they are quite traditional, so we’ll send *a white employee* instead.”